-The Chase Sapphire Preferred® card comes with a $95 annual fee and a massive sign-up bonus of 80,000 points.
-To earn the bonus, you’ll need to spend $4,000 on purchases within your first 3 months with the card - Offer ends Tuesday, 5/31 at 6pm EST.
+The Chase Sapphire Preferred® card comes with a $95 annual fee and a massive sign-up bonus of 60,000 points.
+To earn the bonus, you’ll need to spend $4,000 on purchases within your first 3 months with the card.

-Like the Chase Freedom Unlimited, you can redeem your points for cash, gift cards, or travel.
+Like the Chase Freedom Unlimited® Credit Card, you can redeem your points for cash, gift cards, or travel.
 But Chase Sapphire Preferred® cardholders also can transfer points to a variety of travel partners and get 25% more in redemption value when they book travel via the Chase Ultimate Rewards® portal.

 Plus, you’ll earn 5x points on travel purchased through Chase Ultimate Rewards®, 3x points on dining, 2x points on all other travel purchases, and 1x points on all other purchases.
 Also, you can receive a bevy of free benefits like trip cancellation insurance, car rental insurance, purchase protection, and extended warranty coverage.